England-India fifth Test cancelled due to India Covid concerns - RFI

 "Due to fears of a further increase in the number of Covid cases inside the camp, India are regrettably unable to field a team."

-India cancelled their final training session and mandatory pre-match press conference on Thursday after reports that another support staff member had tested positive for Covid-19.
+India cancelled their final training session and mandatory pre-match press conference on Thursday after reports that a physiotherapist who had been in close contact with the players had tested positive for Covid.

 India were already without head coach Ravi Shastri, bowling coach Bharat Arun and fielding coach Ramakrishnan Sridhar, who had all previously tested positive.

-It appeared the match was going ahead when a fresh round of tests within the India camp produced a set of negative results but following talks between the ECB and BCCI the fixture was called off.
+On Thursday evening, it had appeared the match was going ahead when a fresh round of tests within the India camp produced a set of negative results.
+But following talks between the ECB and BCCI the fixture was called off -- the first home men's international to have been cancelled in England since the start of the pandemic.

-Reports said several Indian players harboured concerns over the spread of the virus and were unwilling to play, meaning India could not put out a team.
+Reports said several Indian players has expressed concerns over the spread of the virus and were unwilling to play, meaning India could not put out a team.

-India were 2-1 up in the five-match contest and bidding for just a fourth series win in England.
+The BCCI said in a statement that the boards had "jointly decided" to call off the match and that it could not compromise the safety and wellbeing of players.

-The status of the match appears uncertain after the ECB retracted an initial statement that India had "forfeited" the fifth Test.
+The status of the Old Trafford match -- and with it the fate of the series -- appears uncertain after the ECB retracted an initial statement that India had "forfeited" the game.

+Covid is an acceptable reason for cancelling a match under the regulations for the World Test Championship if it has a significant impact on a side's ability to field a team.

+The BCCI said in its statement it had offered to reschedule the match, adding: "Both the boards will work towards finding a window to reschedule this Test match."

 © 2021 AFP